paper-skyline/ftnt_sdwan/SD-WAN with ADVPN Hub-Spoke.md

         set dstaddr "region-spokes"
         set schedule "always"
-        set service "ALL" # Spoke should already be controlling what they allow outbound set action accept
+        set service "ALL" # Spoke should already be controlling what they allow outbound set tcp-session-without-syn all # This is necessary for cross-FTG sessions in dual-hub or ADVPN; disables stateful inspection on traffic matching this rule. set action accept
         set logtraffic all # May want to disable this as it could get very noisy and spokes may also be logging already next